 CREAMY SAUSAGE POTATO SOUP WITH TOASTED HALLOUMI PRO TIPS

 The mustard powder, cayenne pepper, and Worcestershire sauce are flavor enhancers.
 As well, the cayenne pepper or hot sauce doesn’t make this soup hot or spicy.
 You really can’t taste them in this recipe.

 Yukon Gold Potatoes are great for soups.
 Red Potatoes are a good backup, Russets would be the last option.
 (A similar recipe that you may also want to try butternut squash and sausage, it’s wonderful!)

 As well, you can add celery and/or jalapeno along with the vegetables to the soup.

 You can also add corn to this soup.
 You can add it at the end of cooking.

 SLOW COOKER COOKING METHOD

 First, because you brown the sausage, onions, carrots, pepper, and garlic on the stovetop, it really doesn’t save time to cook this soup in a slow cooker.

-Furthermore, I don’t make a roux with the drippings, butter, and flour when I make this in the slow cooker.
+Furthermore, I don’t make a roux with the drippings,

 Cook and crumble the sausage in a large skillet over medium heat on the stovetop.
 Add the onions, carrots, pepper, and garlic after 3 to 4 minutes.
 Once the sausage is cooked through and the vegetables are softened, drain the grease well and transfer it to the Slow cooker.